caelum/gnarus-exercise/README.md

 TODO
 ====

+- regenerate the gem (the current one is outdated by the actual code status)
 - extract a rails template
 - update method UPDATE from exercise to be safe
 - exercisecontroller entire code should work with/without devise